W.G. Pringle IV

 • Confirm if there was command and control activity.

-• Determine if an attack was automatted or done by a human.
+• Determine if an attack was automated or conducted by a human.

-• Determine if there is any exfiltration of data.
+• Determine if there was any exfiltration of data.

 • Determine how many hosts may have been involved.

-The primary pain point which was most often repeated is that it takes to long to determine is an attack was successful.
-And the primary culprit is the fact the analyst needs to leave the product to get additional insights around a piece of intel most commonly ip addresses or domain names.
-Other contributing factors include the lack of context around the host they are viewing the triage summary.
-Where is is, what is the OS, etc. Then the processes in the triage summary have parent child relations bust aren't displayed as such.
-Finally looking at the swimlanes of events is it possible to simplify this information.
+The primary pain point most often repeated is that it takes too long to determine if an attack was successful.
+The main culprit is that analysts need to leave the product to gain additional insights about pieces of intelligence, most commonly IP addresses or domain names.
+Other contributing factors include the lack of context around the host they are viewing in the Triage Summary—such as its location, operating system, etc. Additionally, the processes in the Triage Summary have parent-child relationships but aren't displayed as such.
+Finally, there is a need to simplify the information presented in the swimlanes of events.

 Ideation